DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 In addition, if still present on her next turn, Ludmilla uses her action to use her ***dimension door*** to escape, teleporting to the Gulthias grove to the south before returning to Castle Ravenloft.

 > [!abstract]+ **Strahd’s Wager**
 > If the players successfully stop the ritual, Strahd briefly reappears upon Beucephalus, hovering thirty feet above the ground on the northwest edge of the stone circle.
-Once noticed by the players, Strahd inclines his head toward <span class="citation">Y5.
-Wall of Fog (p.
+Once noticed by the players, Strahd inclines his head toward <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/yester-hill#Y5WallofFog">Y5.
+Wall of Fog</a> (p.
 200)</span>, nudges Beucephalus in its direction, and vanishes once again as the **nightmare** canters toward it.
 # J6.
 After the Ritual
 ## J6a.
 Muriel’s Confession
 If the players confront Muriel after the fight, she is willing to share the following information: